INWTlab/ecom-analytics/README.md

 ## ecom-analytics: A Best Practice Example for Developing Shiny Dashboards as R Packages

 This package shows an example of INWT's best practices for structuring shiny dashboards as r packages.
 The here provided code backs up INWT's preffered structure and workflow, when developing shiny apps.
+The accompanying blog article ["Best Practice: Development of Robust Shiny Dashboards as R Packages"](https://www.inwt-statistics.com/read-blog/best-practice-development-of-robust-shiny-dashboards-as-r-packages.html) provides extensive explanation on this matter.

 ## Installation and Usage